thunlp/SOS4NLP/README.md

 Mainly Contributed and Maintained by [Yuan Zang](https://github.com/zangy17).

 Reading the surveys is an efficient way to learn about an academic field.
 This repository provides a paperlist of surveys for different areas of natural language processing.

+Thanks for all great [contributors](#acknowledgements)!
 Everyone in Github is welcomed to make contribution to this repository.

 ### Contents